Beyond-the-bus-factor/resilience-resources/resources/bus-factor-audit.md

 - Do we have admin access distributed across multiple people?
 - What would happen if we lost access to our primary communication channel?

-## Scoring your risk

-For each area, assign a risk level:

-**🔴 Critical (Bus factor 1):** Only one person can handle this.
-If they leave, we're in crisis.

-**🟡 Vulnerable (Bus factor 2):** Two people can handle this, but it's risky.
-Losing one creates a crisis.

-**🟢 Resilient (Bus factor 3+):** Three or more people can handle this independently.
-We can survive losing someone.

 ## What your audit tells you